 If the company has done its duty for medical testing and set its vision requirement through regular medical check-ups, they can determine who are those operators suffering from such disability and create a risk assessment for them.
 This is a great way to mitigate the perilous situation because drivers do not usually admit that they are suffering because of fear of losing their job or discrimination.

-The most basic case for someone found have vision problem is to have a corrective glasses or lenses.
-But for someone with more severe condition, then the physician should determine his fate.
+The most basic case for someone found to have a vision problem is to have corrective glasses or lenses.
+But for someone with a more severe condition, then the physician should determine his fate.

-Employer Can Consult Company Physician to Determine Fitness to the Job
+Employer Can Consult Company Physician to Determine Fitness for the Job

 A worker with only one eye may have difficulty with depth perception, which could be a critical factor in some forklift operations.
 Depth perception is the ability to accurately judge the distance and spatial relationships between objects, and it is essential for safe forklift operation, especially when lifting and moving loads.